5. Structured responses

 Yes, they’re great at drumming up long blocks of text.
 An LLM can spit out a long answer to almost any question.
 It’s how they’ve been tuned and marketed by companies selling chatbots and more conversational forms of search.

-But they’re also great at answering simple questions, a skill that has been overlooked in much of the hoopla that followed the introduction of ChatGPT.
+But they’re also great at answering simple questions with simple answers, a skill that has been overlooked in much of the hoopla that followed the introduction of ChatGPT.

 prompt = """